samguyer/adel/README.md

 }
 ```

-The `auntil` construct has a similar analogue called `auntileither`, which executes two functions concurrently (like `atogether`), but stops when **either** one finishes.
+The `auntil` construct can be used in the same way to detect which of the two functions finished first.
 The true branch is executed if the first one finishes first; the false branch is executed if the second one finishes first:

 ```{c++}
 auntileither( button(pin), blink(3, 350) ) {